yousean-ai/UGS/Supported-controllers.md

 Jogging or stepping makes it possible to position the machine and the tool around a material.
 Some controllers also enables continuous jogging.

 ## Home
-Homing will determine the absolute zero for the machine position
+Homing will move the machine to determine the absolute zero machine position which will be available in UGS as a homing button.

 ## Settings
 If firmware settings can be altered through the machine

 ## Overrides
-If runtime overrides are supported for feed and spindle speeds.
+Overrides will allow the machine operator to increase or decrease the feed rate or spindle speed of the machine when a Gcode program is running.